Kingerthanu/Python_FTM_PDF_Parser/README.md

 **The Breakdown:**

-  Before Running The Program 3 Specific Things Need To Be Done To Ensure Valid Benchmarking These Are: <br>
-    &nbsp;1.)
-Provide fine_tune_id On Line 263. <br>
-    &nbsp;2.)
-Provide An openai.api_key On Line 6. <br>
-    &nbsp;3.)
-Provide A .json File In Which Follows The Style-Guideline (**Shown Below**), Filling In "question" And "expected_answer" For Each Question In Questions <br>

-  The Stylization Of The Benchmarks Should Be As Follows, Provided In A .json:

-    # You Don't Need "given_answer", "differences" or "similarity" As Will Be Generated During Runtime
-    {
-      "questions": [
-            {
-              "question": "YOUR QUESTION",
-              "expected_answer": "YOUR EXPECTED ANSWER (WHAT YOU WANT THE FINE-TUNED MODEL TO SAY)", "given_answer": "____",
-              "similarity": ____,
-              "differences": ____
-            },
-            {
-              "question": "YOUR QUESTION",
-              "expected_answer": "YOUR EXPECTED ANSWER (WHAT YOU WANT THE FINE-TUNED MODEL TO SAY)", "given_answer": "____",
-              "similarity": ____,
-              "differences": ____
-            },
-          ]
-    }

-  After The 3 Preliminary Tasks Are Complete, You Can Run The Script.

-  When Running The Script We Will Start By Initially Finding The Actual Model ID Associated With The Fine-Tuned Model ID We Are Provided By openai When Fine-Tuning (**fine_tune_id**).
-If We Provided A Valid Fine-Tuned ID, We Will Then Dump The Contents Of Our "questions" (Benchmarks) To Be Done Out Into A Struct.
-To Then Evaluate Each "question" In Our Pulled From .json We Will Use Multi-Threading.
-This Is Achieved In **evaluate_benchmark(...)**; We Will Send Off A Worker Thread To Process An Individual Benchmarking Question Entry, This Allows Us To Process Many Benchmarks In Paralell Instead Of Sequentially Processing Questions.

-  In The Worker Function (**process_question(...)**), It Will Be Given An Individual Benchmark And In Each One Of These, We Will Have A "question" And "expected_answer".
-Initially We Will Ask Our Fine-Tuned Model Our Question, Getting It's Response.
-From This Fine-Tuned Model's Response, We Will Then Compare It To The Solution We Expected To Get Thats Provided in "expected_answer".
-Using openai Again, We Ask The ChatGPT-4 Model To Compare And Give A Similarity Score Between These Two Answers Based Upon Theoretical And Semantic Relations--This Can Allow Us To Quickly Compare Our Differing Solutions And Recommend Changes To Our Model If Lacking In A Specific Subtopic In The Fine-Tuned Model's Informational Knowledge.

-  After These Worker Threads Ask These Questions And Get Their Similarity Scores, We Will Then Add Them All Back Together In A List Struct.
-Now When Leaving **evaluate_benchmark(...)** We Return This List Struct Of All The Worker Threads' Answers And Can Inject This Back Into The .json Provided, Adding "given_answer" "similarity" And "differences" Now As Entries For Each Benchmark.
-Before The Process Ends We Will Also Quickly Print The Contents Of Each Benchmark Out, Outlining The Similarity Score And Reasoning For This Score In Terminal.

 <img src="https://github.com/user-attachments/assets/1fc90166-a62b-4d91-a087-5da5a3a7076f" alt="Cornstarch <3" width="65" height="59"> <img src="https://github.com/user-attachments/assets/1fc90166-a62b-4d91-a087-5da5a3a7076f" alt="Cornstarch <3" width="65" height="59"> <img src="https://github.com/user-attachments/assets/1fc90166-a62b-4d91-a087-5da5a3a7076f" alt="Cornstarch <3" width="65" height="59"> <img src="https://github.com/user-attachments/assets/1fc90166-a62b-4d91-a087-5da5a3a7076f" alt="Cornstarch <3" width="65" height="59">

 ----------------------------------------------